 - From the Millennial generation (those born between 1977 and 1997), 91 percent suppose they will only last less than three years in their current position.

-Formal career development programs are gaining popularity in part because this program helps employees acquire the knowledge, skills, and career goals.
+Formal career development programs are gaining popularity in part because these programs help employees acquire the knowledge, skills, and career goals they need.
 Career development programs are popular because of learning through others, which benefits multiple employees throughout the organization, facilitates knowledge across all levels, and requires less human resources administration time.